“When you know better you do better.” – Maya Angelou

 The best part of these strategies?
-They aren’t only useful for B2B marketing.
+They aren’t only useful for B2B consumer marketing.
 Marketers with retail businesses, franchise companies, and even leaders looking to elevate their personal brands can benefit from these marketing strategies.
 Have you tried any of these tactics in the past?
 Looking forward to implementing one of these ideas for better results this quarter?
 Share your thoughts in our comment section!